-Residential Sector Thirty-Eight is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
-It will comprise medium density housing including detached housing on small lots and a range of traditional and small lot dwelling types as provided for in the DCP (refer Figures 7a and 7b).
+Residential Sector Forty-One is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
+It will comprise medium density housing including townhouse units, duplex dwellings, detached housing on small lots and a range of traditional and small lot dwelling types as provided for in the DCP (refer Figures 7a and 7b).